abhayku2002/Readly/README.md

 ## Prerequisites

 - Python 3.8 or higher
-- Ollama installed and running locally
+- Ollama is installed and running locally
 - Ollama model (llama2) pulled and ready to use

 ## Installation